St. Bride's Church, Dublin: 1684 structure

+1860 reconstruction

+In 1860, extensive alterations to the church were undertaken by Welland and Gillespie under the directions of the Ecclesiastical commissioners' architects.
+These works included new windows, sashed, pulpit, reader's desk, tiles floors, alterations to the belfry and a new bell.

+Deconsecration and demolition

 St. Bride's was closed in 1898, but its fine organ case can still be seen in the National Museum of Ireland.
 It was demolished to make way for the housing development for the poor, the Iveagh Trust, financed by Edward Guinness, 1st Earl of Iveagh, which still stands on the spot.

 The churchyard

 A large number of parishioners were buried in the churchyard, some of whose remains were transferred to Mount Jerome Cemetery when the land was developed at the turn of the 20th century.

 Thomas Carter (1690–1763), politician and Master of the Rolls in Ireland, was buried in the church.

 O'Hanlon, keeper of the Record Tower in Dublin Castle, who was killed by Howley, one of the insurgents during the rebellion of Robert Emmet in 1803, is buried here.

 The developer and philanthropist Thomas Pleasants (1729–1818, after whom Pleasants Street was named) and his wife Mildred Daunt (died 1814) were buried in the churchyard.
-Among his donations were over £12,000 in 1814 for the erection of a large stove-house near Cork St. for poor weavers in the Liberties, £8,000 for the building of the Meath Hospital, and his own house (67 Camden St.) for the provision of a school and orphanage for Protestant girls, along with £1,200 a per annum operational grant and funding for modest dowries for the girls.
+Among his donations were over £12,000 in 1814 for the erection of a large stove-house near Cork Street for poor weavers in the Liberties, £8,000 for the building of the Meath Hospital, and his own house (67 Camden Street) for the provision of a school and orphanage for Protestant girls, along with £1,200 a per annum operational grant and funding for modest dowries for the girls.